Co-Clustering Under the Maximum Norm: Introduction

 \citet{ADK12} provided a thorough analysis of the polynomial-time approximability of \LpCoCluProb (with respect to~$L_p$-norms), presenting several constant-factor approximation algorithms.
 While their algorithms are almost straightforward, relying on one-dimensionally clustering first the rows and then the columns, their main contribution lies in the sophisticated mathematical analysis of the corresponding approximation factors.
 Note that \citet{JSB09} further generalized this approach to higher dimensions, then called \emph{tensor clustering}.
 In this work, we study (efficient) \emph{exact} instead of approximate solvability.
 To this end, by focussing on \LpCoCluProb[\infty], we investigate a scenario that is combinatorially easier to grasp.
 In particular, our exact and combinatorial polynomial-time algorithms exploit structural properties of the input matrix and do not solely depend on one-dimensional approaches.

 \paragraph{Related Work.} Our main point of reference is the work of \citet{ADK12}.
 Their focus is on polynomial-time approximation algorithms, but they also provide computational hardness results.
 In particular, they point to challenging open questions concerning the cases $k=\ell=2$, $k=1$, or binary input matrices.
 Within our more restricted setting using the maximum norm, we can resolve parts of these questions.
 The survey of \citet{MO04}\footnote{According to Google Scholar, accessed December~2015, cited more than 1500~times.} provides an excellent overview on the many variations of \LpCoCluProb, there called biclustering, and discusses many applications in bioinformatics and beyond.
 In particular, they also discuss Hartigan's~\cite{Har72} special case where the goal is to partition into uniform \clName{}s (that is, each \clName{} has only one entry value).
 Our studies indeed generalize this very puristic scenario by not demanding completely uniform \clName{}s (which would correspond to \clName{}s with maximum entry difference~0) but allowing some variation between maximum and minimum \clName{} entries. \citet{CST00} aim at clusterings where in each submatrix the distance between entries within each row and within each column is upper-bounded.
 Recent work by \citet{WUB13} considers a so-called ``monochromatic'' biclustering where the cost for each submatrix is defined as the number of minority entries.
-For binary data, this clustering task coincides with the~$L_1$-norm version of co-clustering as defined by \citet{ADK12}. \citet{WUB13} show NP-hardness of monochromatic biclustering for binary data with an additional third value denoting missing entries (which are not considered in their cost function) and give a randomized polynomial-time approximation scheme~(PTAS).
-Except for the work of \citet{ADK12} and \citet{WUB13}, all other investigations mentioned above are empirical in nature.
+For binary data, this clustering task coincides with the~$L_1$-norm version of co-clustering as defined by \citet{ADK12}. \citet{WUB13} show NP-hardness of monochromatic biclustering for binary data with an additional third value denoting missing entries (which are not considered in their cost function) and give a randomized polynomial-time approximation scheme~(PTAS). \citet{Feige14} gave a proof of NP-hardness of \LpCoCluProb[L_1] with $k = 2$ and $\ell = n$ for binary matrices.
+Note that in contrast to the $L_1$-version, we observe that the $L_\infty$-version is easily solvable on binary matrices.

 \paragraph{Our Contributions.} In terms of defining ``cluster homogeneity'', we focus on minimizing the maximum distance between two entries within a \clName{} (maximum norm). \autoref{tab:results} surveys most of our results.
 Our main conceptual contribution is to provide a seemingly first study on the exact complexity of a natural special case of \LpCoCluProb[], thus potentially stimulating a promising field of research.